• Skip to primary navigation

 • cumin – yup more of this stuff

-These cauliflower patties are pretty easy but do take a few steps, as do most recipes that use cauliflower.
+This appetizer is pretty easy, but does take a few steps, as do most recipes that use cauliflower.
 First and foremost, you’ll need to chop that cauliflower up into tiny florets.
 The picture below shows how small we’re talking.

 hand holding chopped up cauliflower florets